 The 20 Best-Ever Smoothie Ingredients for Weight Loss

 Rule No. 1: Whether you make smoothies at home or order them at a juice bar, be mindful of what's going into them.
-(If you're going to get a 20-ouncer that includes peanut butter, whey protein and frozen yogurt, you might as well get a McD’s shake.)
+(If you're going to get a 20-ouncer that includes peanut butter, whey protein, and frozen yogurt, you might as well get a McDonald's shake.)
 Rule No. 2: Whenever possible, include these energy-revving, metabolism-boosting, fat-frying foods that have been proven to aid weight loss.

-These humble unflavored cubes can make any smoothie taste deluxe, adding creaminess and protein—plus serious fat burning.
-Tofu is packed with isoflavones, a type of antioxidant, and also particularly high in fat-blasting genistein, a compound that acts directly on obesity genes, helping to turn them off and reduce the storage of body fat.
-(When adding a protein source to your smoothie, always opt for tofu or a plant-based protein powder instead of whey powder, which can cause bloating.)
+These humble, unflavored cubes can make any smoothie taste deluxe, adding creaminess and protein—plus serious fat burning benefits.
+Tofu is packed with isoflavones, a type of antioxidant, and is also particularly high in fat-blasting genistein, a compound that acts directly on obesity genes, helping to turn them off and reduce the storage of body fat.
+(When adding a protein source to your smoothie, try opting for tofu or a plant-based protein powder instead of whey powder, which can cause bloating.)